-The best and hidden sights and treasures of our medieval beauty.
-Tour of half day or full day for individual and groups
+The best and hidden sights and treasures of this medieval beauty.
+Half or full day tour for individual and groups.

 - Cathedrals Churches

 This square has been the heart of Bologna for 2500 years.
 And it is really it’s heart, because the people of Bologna don’t merely go “to town” like other Italians would; they call it “going to the piazza”.
 This airy, open space is lined with the city’s most important buildings: the Palazzo d’Accursio, the seat of the city council, Palazzo Re Enzo, Palazzo del Podestà, the majestic Basilica of San Petronio, the elegant Fountain of Neptune, Palazzo dei Notai and the imposing Palazzo de’ Banchi.

 Palazzo Accursio Made up of buildings which cover 300 years of the city’s lively history, from 1200 to 1500, this is the prestigious seat of the city’s governing body and its majestic halls are decorated with works of enchanting beauty.

 The Palazzo del Podesta‘ An austere thirteenth-century building disguised as an elegant Renaissance residence, it is decorated with thousands of stone tiles which tell of its ancient history.

 The Sala Borsa At the end of the 19th century, after the removal of the Cardinal’s private gardens, this area was occupied by the splendid Stock Exchange in Art Nouveau style which we can still admire today.
 The floor in glass allows visitors to view the remains of the great Roman city of Bononia.

 Fountain of Neptune The symbol of sixteenth-century elegance, the clear waters of this fountain were never intended to quench the thirst of the Bolognesi but gushed forth instead of a celebration of the power of the Pope.